 Command and control is obsolete.
 Bosses have to say goodbye to being able to control all activities of their employees at every turn.
 Studies, such as the Institute of the German Economy (IW) show that productivity drops significantly under constant control.

 To be honest, I too had to adjust as I do, by nature, like to hold all the reins.
 Here, the spatial distance of remote work helps me to stay out of the operative business.
 I had to replace the feeling of "I think everything is slipping out of my hands" with "they'll manage this fine without me".

-Less control also has the advantage for me of being able to deal with the essential tasks as a boss and entrepreneur.
+Less control also has means I can concentrate on the essential tasks of a boss and entrepreneur.
 For me, digital leadership also includes making forward-looking business decisions.
 I have to keep an eye on the market, keep an eye on new technologies and, if necessary, adapt our service portfolio.
 In other words: working more on the company than in the company.

-Especially during the growth phase, I had to consciously withdraw from operations in order to build up new structures instead.
+During the growth phase in particular, I had to consciously withdraw from operations in order to build up new structures instead.
 I was able to completely relinquish some areas of responsibility and only be involved in critical situations.

 2. More confidence

 "The face-to-face contact that virtual teams lack can be compensated for by increased trust" Guido Hertel, Professor of Organizational and Business Psychology at the University of Muenster

 I trust that my employees will handle a task appropriately.
-In the end, I don't care if the colleague takes a walk or feeds his goldfish on the way to his destination.
-The result counts.
+In the end, I don't care if that colleague takes a walk or feeds his goldfish on the way to their destination.
+What counts is the end result.
 Experience shows that the best ideas don't come to you at your desk anyway, or while you're under high pressure, or in stressful situations.
 The great ideas come when we have our minds clear for creative thinking.
 These spaces can only be created in a relationship of trust.